The largest biodiverse edible forest in the world

 In these instances owners can choose to sign over their land to the foundation using a trust or ‘fideicomiso’, which ensures the use of the land follows all outlined guidelines related to the foundation for a minimum of 5 years, but the original owner(s) can retain the title.
 Utilizing these two methodologies we are able to acquire lands when funding permits, but can also not miss opportunities to include other privately owned lands or reserves under the umbrella of the project, while ensuring strict compliance with our management policies under both scenarios.
 Following SDG’s we consider these alliances to be extremely important for large scale conservation projects, permitting us the agility to rapidly grow our conserved forests and share our mission.

-Notwithstanding, our medium and long term goals are to rapidly expand this region, to develop a larger continuous patchwork of reserves from the Galapagos to the Amazon.
-As fragmentation is among the most serious issues, restoring con- nectivity is crucial for the conservation of species in these regions, and while we are currently focused on building our first corridor, our larger vision remains to re- connect reserves at a national and international scale to build the largest biodi- verse edible forest in the world.
+Our long-term goal is to rapidly expand the conservation areas into a corridor from the Galapagos islands to the Amazon rainforest.
+As fragmentation is among the most serious issues, restoring connectivity is crucial for the conservation of species in these regions, and while we are currently focused on building our first corridor, our larger vision remains to reconnect reserves at a national and international scale to build the largest biodiverse edible forest in the world.
+We realize this is ambitious, however climate change requires substantial goals.

 • Activities in early stages: